What is colic?

 How is colic diagnosed?

 If you are worried about your baby's crying, see your doctor or talk about it at your baby's next routine checkup.
 To make sure that crying is colic, your doctor may do a physical exam and ask you about your baby's past health, what comforting techniques you have tried, and whether you have noticed any other symptoms.
-You may also be asked about how the crying affects you and to show how you burp your baby.
+You may also be asked about how the crying affects you and to show how you feed and burp your baby.
 Your doctor may suggest that you keep track of when and how often your baby cries.

 If your baby has any symptoms that worry you, such as vomiting or a fever, your doctor may do lab tests or X-rays to find out what is causing them.